-- (a) a partner, employee, or agent of the solicitor or of the solicitor's law practice; - (b) a corporation or partnership in which the solicitor has a material beneficial interest; - (c) in the case of the solicitor's incorporated legal practice, a director of the incorporated legal practice or of a subsidiary of the incorporated legal practice; - (d) a member of the solicitor's immediate family; or - (e) a member of the immediate family of a partner of the solicitor's law practice or of the immediate family of a director of the solicitor's incorporated legal practice or a subsidiary of the incorporated legal practice. - "associated entity" means an entity that is not part of the law practice but which provides legal or administrative services to a law practice, including but not limited to: - (a) a service trust or company; or - (b) a partnerships of law practices operating under the same trading name or a name which includes all or part of the trading name of the law practice. - "Australian legal practitioner" means an Australian lawyer who holds or is taken to hold an Australian practising certificate. - "Australian practising certificate" means a current practising certificate granted under the legal profession legislation of any Australian jurisdiction. - "Australian-registered foreign lawyer" has the same meaning as set out in legal profession legislation. - "Australian roll" means a roll of practitioners maintained under the legal profession legislation of any Australian jurisdiction. - "Authorised Deposit-taking Institution" has the same meaning as an Authorised Deposittaking Institution within the meaning of the Banking Act 1959 (Cth). - "barrister" means an Australian legal practitioner whose Australian practising certificate is subject to a condition that the holder is authorised to engage in legal practice as or in the manner of a barrister only. - "case" means: - (a) the court proceedings for which the solicitor is engaged; or - (b) the dispute in which the solicitor is advising. - "client" with respect to the solicitor or the solicitor's law practice means a person (not an instructing solicitor) for whom the solicitor is engaged to provide legal services for a matter.
+- (a) a partner, employee, or agent of the solicitor or of the solicitor's law practice; - (b) a corporation or partnership in which the solicitor has a material beneficial interest; - in the case of the solicitor's incorporated legal practice, a director of the incorporated legal practice or of a subsidiary of the incorporated legal practice; - (d) a member of the solicitor's immediate family; or - (e) a member of the immediate family of a partner of the solicitor's law practice or of the immediate family of a director of the solicitor's incorporated legal practice or a subsidiary of the incorporated legal practice.

+"associated entity" means an entity that is not part of the law practice but which provides legal or administrative services to a law practice, including but not limited to:

+- (a) a service trust or company; or - (b) a partnerships of law practices operating under the same trading name or a name which includes all or part of the trading name of the law practice. - "Australian legal practitioner" means an Australian lawyer who holds or is taken to hold an Australian practising certificate. - "Australian practising certificate" means a current practising certificate granted under the legal profession legislation of any Australian jurisdiction. - "Australian-registered foreign lawyer" has the same meaning as set out in legal profession legislation. - "Australian roll" means a roll of practitioners maintained under the legal profession legislation of any Australian jurisdiction. - "Authorised Deposit-taking Institution" has the same meaning as an Authorised Deposit-taking Institution within the meaning of the Banking Act 1959 (Cth). - "barrister" means an Australian legal practitioner whose Australian practising certificate is subject to a condition that the holder is authorised to engage in legal practice as or in the manner of a barrister only.

+"case" means:

+- (a) the court proceedings for which the solicitor is engaged; or - (b) the dispute in which the solicitor is advising.

-"client documents" means documents to which a client is entitled.
+"client documents" means a document of a client. documents to which a client is entitled.